The Very Real Events That Inspired Game of Thrones's Red Wedding

 Maclain was detained for days when he went through Inveraray, the town of the rival Clan Campbell, but still managed to deliver the oath, albeit several days late.
 The Secretary of State’s legal team wasn't interested in late documents.
-They rejected the MacDonalds' sworn allegiance to William, and set plans in place to cut the clan down, “root and branch.”
+They rejected the MacDonalds's sworn allegiance to William, and set plans in place to cut the clan down, “root and branch.”

-In late January or early February, 120 men under the command of Captain Robert Campbell arrived at the MacDonalds’ in Glencoe, claiming to need shelter because a nearby fort was full.
+In late January or early February, 120 men under the command of Captain Robert Campbell arrived at the MacDonalds's in Glencoe, claiming to need shelter because a nearby fort was full.
 The MacDonalds offered their hospitality, as was custom, and the soldiers stayed there for nearly two weeks before Captain Drummond arrived with instructions to “put all to the sword under seventy.”

-After playing cards with their victims and wishing them goodnight, the soldiers waited until the MacDonalds were asleep, then murdered as many men as they could manage—38 in all, some still in their beds.
-At least 40 women and children escaped, but fleeing into a blizzard blowing outside as their houses burned down meant that they all died of exposure (you can see a depiction of the grim scene above).
+After playing cards with their victims and wishing them goodnight, the soldiers waited until the MacDonalds were asleep ... then murdered as many men as they could manage.
+In all, 38 people—some still in their beds—were killed.
+At least 40 women and children escaped, but fleeing into a blizzard blowing outside as their houses burned down meant that they all died of exposure.

-The massacre was considered especially awful because it was “Slaughter Under Trust”—sound familiar, Game of Thrones fans?
-To this day, the door at Clachaig Inn in Glen Coe has a sign on the door denying entry to Campbells.
+The massacre was considered especially awful because it was “Slaughter Under Trust.”
+To this day, the door at Clachaig Inn in Glen Coe has a sign on the door that says "No hawkers or Campbells."

 The Black Dinner

 In November of 1440, the newly-appointed 6th Earl of Douglas, who was just 16, and his little brother David, were invited to join the 10-year-old King of Scotland, James II, for dinner at Edinburgh Castle.
 But it wasn’t the young King who had invited the Douglas brothers.
 The invitation had been issued by Sir William Crichton, Chancellor of Scotland, who feared that the Black Douglas (there was another clan called the Red Douglas) were growing too powerful.